hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-After applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
-This requires to get a valid SSL/TLS certificate in K8s.
+O﻿nce applications are deployed in a cluster, a common requirement is to expose the applications s﻿o that they can be securely accessed over HTTPS.
+This requires getting a valid SSL/TLS certificate in K8s.
 Generating and managing SSL/TLS certificates in K8s is not always easy.
 There is a list of popular tools and utilities, e.g, .
-[OpenSSL](https://www.openssl.org/), [CloudFlare’s CFSSL](https://github.com/cloudflare/cfssl), [OpenVPN’s Easy-RSA](https://github.com/OpenVPN/easy-rsa), etc, which you can use for generating certificates.
-However, you have to follow up the process to create the root certificate authorities, generate certificate signing requests (CSRs), and sign the certificates.
+[OpenSSL](https://www.openssl.org/), [CloudFlare’s CFSSL](https://github.com/cloudflare/cfssl), [OpenVPN’s Easy-RSA](https://github.com/OpenVPN/easy-rsa), etc, that you can use for generating certificates.

+However, you s﻿till need to follow up t﻿hat with creating the root certificate authorities, generating certificate signing requests (CSRs), and signing the certificates.
 The process to generate those items is not very intuitive.
-Most often, it requires *DevOps* engineers to help and different teams to involve in installing and configuring the certificate chain.
+Most often t﻿han not, it requires t﻿he help of a *DevOps* engineer as well as assistance from different teams who are involved in installing and configuring the certificate chain.

-This blog post describes the process to generate a **self-signed** certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
+This blog post describes the detailed steps involved in the process of generating a **self-signed** certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
 Cert-manager integrates seamlessly with K8s for automated handling of certificates.
 It aligns well with the K8s resource model.
 This makes cert-manager a native and powerful solution for creating and managing certificates within K8s clusters.

 ### Prerequisites